Business & Technology

 This course is an introduction to fundamental accounting principles.
 Students are introduced to a step-by-step analysis of the record keeping procedures and concepts that take place in the accounting cycle.
 Students will complete the accounting cycle and prepare financial statements for sole proprietorships, partnerships, and corporations.
 Students will prepare personal federal income tax forms.
 Throughout the course students will learn about business ethics and will explore career possibilities.

-942 - Intro to Business and Marketing
+942 - Intro to Business

 942 – INTRO TO BUSINESS AND MARKETING